tuomaseerola/tuomaseerola.github.io/book.md

 ---
 layout: page
-title: Empirical Music Research (Book)
+title: Music and Science – Guide to Empirical Music Research (Book)
 permalink: /book/
 published: true
 ---

-Book title _How to Conduct Empirical Music Research_ is currently in progress and scheduled to be published in 2023 with [Routledge](https://www.routledge.com).
+Book titled _Music and Science – Guide to Empirical Music Research_ will be published in 2023 by [Routledge](https://www.routledge.com).

+It is aimed as an introductory text to music undergraduates, postgraduates, and students in related disciplines.

+All the code and data used in the book is available via notebooks at [https://tuomaseerola.github.io/emr/](https://tuomaseerola.github.io/emr/)